It takes smarts to run a cleaning business and, yes, cleaning company software really can make you smarter!

 Running a business is all about making decisions, and smart decisions require time, energy, and data.
 When your day is dominated by the mundane tasks and details of running a cleaning company, such as scheduling, pricing, and payments, it can be difficult to prioritize strategic planning and decision-making.

-A good cleaning company software can streamline all these odds and ends into a seamless system that works for you, freeing up your time and energy and giving you access to organized data about your cleaning business so you can focus on big-picture thinking and growing your business.
+A good cleaning company software can streamline all these odds and ends into a seamless system that works for you.
+This frees up your time and energy and giving you access to organized data about your cleaning business.
+So, you can focus on big-picture thinking and growing your business.
 Read on for the kind of success story we see over and over at Launch27.

 A “Fiction Based on True Stories” example

-When Annie launched her own cleaning company, she had a vision: She wanted the flexibility and freedom to set her own hours so she could spend more time with her young children, and she wanted to create opportunities for other mothers to do the same.
+When Annie launched her own cleaning company, she had a vision: She wanted the flexibility and freedom to set her own hours.
+Now she can spend more time with her young children.
+She wants to create opportunities for other mothers to do the same.

 Mama Bear Cleaners started out as a team of three: Annie and two other young mothers who shared her attention to detail and passion for customer service.
 However, Annie was quickly bogged down by details.
 She was so busy fielding text messages, juggling spreadsheets, and chasing down payments that she had no time to grow her business or focus on the future.